dogetest/dogeconomy/readme.txt

 ----

-The currency used is TestDollar, abbreviated by the Unicode character ŧ (a 't' with 2 horizontal dashes).
+The currency used is TestDollar (actually, Dogecoin), abbreviated by the Unicode character ŧ (actually, Ð) (a 't' with 2 horizontal dashes).
 TestDollar do not exist as items and are only present as value on a virtual bank account.
-The machines do not have crafting recipes, get them by /giveme-ing economy:vending or economy:bank Of course there is an API to interface with the TestDollar money system.
-See documentation in readme.txt inside mod directory.
-Depend on this mod to use.
+The machines do not have crafting recipes, get them by /giveme-ing economy:vending or economy:bank Of course there is an API to interface with the TestDollar money system (DEPRECATED because of dogecoin).

-Depends on:
-default
-dye
-(only for the crafting)

-License:
-Code: LGPL 3.0 (Node definition for the machines by VanessaE (homedecor soda vending machine)) Machine model and textures(modified) by VanessaE (homedecor soda vending machine): CC-by-SA 3.0

 API:
 economy.deposit=function(player, amount, reason)